U.S. Senate bill: S. 1469, introduced by Senate Dianne Feinstein (D-CA) — Homeless Children and Youth Act

 HCYA purports to help the unstably housed—by changing the definition of “homelessness” so that people living doubled up or in motels would also be considered homeless and eligible for the Department of Housing and Urban Development’s (HUD) homeless assistance programs, which constitute a little more than five percent of HUD’s budget and are already vastly oversubscribed.

 - For the estimated 4.4 million people living doubled up, we need a solution scaled to that population.
-Making them eligible for the small and inadequately funded homeless programs distracts from real solutions that are currently being considered by Congress and the President to expand resources for rental assistance and invest in the construction of new affordable housing.
+Making them eligible for the small and inadequately funded homeless programs distracts from real solutions, including expanding resources for rental assistance and investing in the construction of new affordable housing.

 - The definition of “homelessness” (42 U.S.C.
 11302) used by HUD to determine eligibility for the homelessness program already addresses many of the situations advanced by HCYA proponents to justify deeming the unstably-housed as homeless.[i]